News & Media

 Retirement Plan Donations or Life Insurance Policies

-You can name Livermore Valley Performing Arts Center as the beneficiary of your IRA, 401k or 403b retirement plan or life insurance policy.
+You can name Livermore Valley Arts as the beneficiary of your IRA, 401k or 403b retirement plan or life insurance policy.
 This is a simple, effective way to support the arts while reducing or eliminating significant, often unanticipated tax penalties.